jj1bdx/airspy-fmradion/INSTALL-latest-libvolk.md

 cd libvolk
 # use the master branch
 git checkout master
+# Latest libvolk prefers Python 3 to Python 2,
+# so you might need to run pip3 first
+# install pip3 if needed
+pip3 install mako
-# install pip if needed
+# install pip if needed and you don't have Python 3 installed
-pip install mako
+# pip install mako
 mkdir build
 cd build
 # Use GNU cc (gcc) if available